gaowanliang/LightUploader/Readme.md

 [简体中文](Readme-zh-CN.md)
-# OneDriveUploader
+# LightUploader

 MoeClub wrote a [very good version](https://github.com/MoeClub/OneList/tree/master/OneDriveUploader), but unfortunately it's not open source and hasn't been updated in a while.
-This project is a simple upload tool separate from [DownloadBot](https://github.com/gaowanliang/DownloadBot), making it easier to upload.
+This project is a simple upload tool separate from [DownloadBot](https://github.com/gaowanliang/DownloadBot), designed to be a lightweight way to quickly upload data to various network drives on all platforms.

 ## Features

-- Supports Business, Personal (Home) versions.
+- Supports OneDrive Business, Personal (Home) versions, 21vianet (CN) version, Google Drive (Beta).
 - Support for uploading files and folders to specified directories, keeping the directory structure as it was before the upload.
 - Supports the use of command parameters for external applications.
 - Support for customising the upload chunk size.